eggsistentialarugula/SYFYMovies-API/README.md

 # Description

 This project is the server-side component for an application called "mySyfy Movies" that stores data about movies.
 It consists of a well-designed REST API and architected database built using _**Javascript**_, _**Node.js**_, _**Express**_, and _**MongoDB**_.

+The _**REST API**_ is hosted on _**Heroku**_ and accessed via commonly used HTTP methods like GET and POST.
+Similar methods (CRUD) will be used to retrieve data from the database and store that data in a non-relational way.

 It is used by the mySyfy Movies client-side to give users access to information about different Syfy movies and the  directors and genres.
 Users will be able to sign up and create a list of their favorite movies.

 <h1 id = "essential-features">Essential Features</h1>